srl-labs/learn-srlinux/docs/tutorials/evpn-mh/index.md

 To connect Alpine Linux (CEs):

-=== "srv1"
+=== "ce1"
     ```
     docker exec -it clab-evpn-mh-ce1 bash
     ```
-=== "srv2"
+=== "ce2"
     ```
-    docker exec -it clab-evpn-mh-ce1 bash
+    docker exec -it clab-evpn-mh-ce2 bash
     ```

 ## EVPN Multi-homing Terminology

 Before we dive into the practicalities, let's look at some terms that will help us better understand the configurations.

-+ **Ethernet Segment (ES):** Defines the CE links associated with multiple PEs.
++ **Ethernet Segment (ES):** Defines the CE links associated with multiple PEs(up to 4).
 A ES is configured in all PEs that a CE is connected to and has a unique identifier (ESI) that is advertised via EVPN.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":1,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/images/evpn-mh.drawio"}'></div>
   <figcaption>Ethernet segments</figcaption>
 </figure>

-+ **Multi-homing Modes:** TThe standard defines two modes: single-active and all-active.
++ **Multi-homing Modes:** The standard defines two modes: single-active and all-active.
 In single-active mode, there is only one active link, while in all-active mode, all links are used, and load balancing occurs.
 This tutorial covers an example of all-active multi-homing.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":2,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/images/evpn-mh.drawio"}'></div>